 - To diagnose a medical condition.
 Your doctor may suggest a pelvic exam if you're experiencing gynecologic symptoms, such as pelvic pain, unusual vaginal bleeding, skin changes, abnormal vaginal discharge or urinary problems.
 A pelvic exam can help your doctor diagnose possible causes of these symptoms and determine if other diagnostic testing or treatment is needed.

 No special preparation is required for a pelvic exam, although your doctor may recommend that you schedule your pelvic exam on a day when you don't have your period.
+Also, you may be more comfortable if you empty your bladder before the exam.

-If you have questions about the exam or its possible results, write them down and bring them with you to the appointment so that you don't forget to ask about them during the visit with your doctor.
+If you have questions about the exam or its possible results, write them down and take them with you to the appointment so that you don't forget to ask about them during the visit with your doctor.

 A pelvic exam is performed in your doctor's office and takes only a few minutes.